chaincast/white-paper/chaincast-white-paper.md

 - Broadcast ID that will get deprecated.
 - The new Broadcast ID.

-Deprecation will result in the deprecated message not be visible on normal queries.
+Deprecation will result in the deprecated message to not be visible on normal queries.

-Deprecation will collect the base fixed fee.

 ### 2.1.4 Broadcasting Categories

-Categories define the type of the broadcast, help stakeholders consume the kind of messages they are interested in and allow for custom attributes and behaviours for the broadcasting messages.
+Categories define the type of the broadcast, help stakeholders consume the kind of messages they are interested in and allow for custom attributes and behaviours for the broadcasted messages.

 Each category will be described by the following properties: